 Do not take antacids 2 hours before or after taking Moxlife-BD Paediatric Dry Syrup.

-Do not use leftover medicine for treating any infection in the future.
+Do not use leftover medicine to treat any infection in the future.
 Always consult your doctor before taking any antibiotic.

 Stick to simple meals, avoid rich or spicy food and drink plenty of water while taking Moxlife-BD Paediatric Dry Syrup.